fbpx

 Fraudster Accesses Unauthorised Information

 To initiate an account takeover scheme, fraudsters first need access to specific details about their target victim.
-They may gather this information through various means, such as phishing emails or by exploiting security vulnerabilities on websites or online platforms.
-By tricking users into disclosing personal information or using weak passwords and security practices, these malicious actors can acquire crucial data for fraudulent activities.
+They may gather this information through various means, such as phishing emails or by exploiting data breaches and security vulnerabilities on websites or online platforms.
+By tricking users into disclosing personal information or using weak passwords and security practices, these malicious actors can acquire login credentials crucial data for fraudulent activities.

 Fraudster Gains Access to Account

 Once armed with the necessary credentials or personal information acquired from unsuspecting victims, the next step for a fraudster is gaining unauthorized entry into an individual’s account.
-This typically involves attempting multiple login attempts until they successfully break through any existing security measures put in place by service providers or organizations safeguarding accounts.
+This typically involves attempting multiple failed login attempts until they successfully break through any existing security measures put in place by service providers or financial institutions safeguarding user accounts.

 Fraudsters employ several tactics during this stage of their criminal efforts – brute-forcing login pages using automated software tools; leveraging stolen credentials purchased from dark web marketplaces; utilizing keyloggers capable of recording keystrokes without detection; or even resorting to social engineering techniques aimed at persuading customer support representatives into providing them with temporary access codes.